 Little is more important than the investment we make in our children and their education.
 San Francisco is recognized as a high performing urban school district and we want to continue to ensure success for our children.
-We continue to work to keep families in San Francisco by funding high-quality early care and education, and afterschool programs.
+We continue to work to keep families in San Francisco by funding high-quality, subsidized childcare.